jetbundle/jetbundle.github.io/_diffequations/chapter-06/06-6-gauge-theories.md

 \mathcal{M}_k = \{ A \in \mathcal{A} : F_A^+ = 0 \} / \mathcal{G}
 $$

 This space is generally a finite-dimensional smooth manifold, but it is not compact.
 The non-compactness arises not from solutions "escaping to infinity" in the vector space sense, but from the phenomenon of **bubbling**.
 As established in the foundational work of Uhlenbeck (1982), a sequence of instantons $A_i$ with bounded energy may fail to converge on the whole manifold.
-Instead, the curvature density $|F_{A_i}|^2$ may concentrate at a finite number of points.
+Instead, the curvature density $\vert F_{A_i} \vert^2$ may concentrate at a finite number of points.
 In the limit, the connection remains smooth away from these points, while at the singular points, the energy "bubbles off" as an instanton on the sphere $S^4$.

 This **Uhlenbeck Compactification** $\overline{\mathcal{M}}_k$ adds ideal points at the boundary of the moduli space corresponding to these bubbled configurations.
 The geometric structure of this compactification is essential for defining invariants.